fusioncharts/dev_centre_docs/chart-guide/standard-charts/chord-diagram.md

 Click [here](http://jsfiddle.net/fusioncharts/uovzr4ea/) to edit the chart.

-In the above diagram, there are `n` nodes.
+In the above diagram, there are **6** nodes.
 A link connects a pair of nodes where a relationship exists.
 Hovering on a node shows all the links (or relationships) associated with it.
 Likewise, hovering on a link shows the related nodes.
 Self linking nodes can also exist.

 ## Salient Features of a Chord Diagram